MONSTER HATCHER

 1. Prokrastination (Silas Henrich) | 2.
 McBess (Matthieu Bessudo) | 3.
 Resketch (Shawn Smith)

-Illustrators Talks & Book Typologies
+Illustrator Talks & Book Typologies

 Four renowned local illustrators were interviewed to contrast their personal viewpoints with the information gathered.
 Their reflections on the subject were used to pinpoint similarities and particularities within their own creative methods.
 Understanding their views, habits, and workspaces added depth to my goal of structuring my personal stance and process for character design in concept art.